Set your credit union up for a successful future.

 11:10 a.m. – 12:00 p.m.

-Execu/Net concludes
+Execu/Net Concludes

 12:00 p.m.

 Room rates and availability are not guaranteed, so CUES recommends making your reservations early.
-The discounted CUES rate will expire when the block is full or on Monday, July 31, 2023, whichever happens first.
+The discounted CUES rate will expire when the block is full or on Tuesday, July 8, 2025, whichever happens first.
 The hotel offers great amenities, discounted rates, and the best networking opportunities available.
 Staying within the CUES room block will help keep registration prices down.

 Hotel Policies

 A credit card is required to guarantee your reservation.
 A one-night room & tax deposit will be due at the time of booking.
-You have 7 days prior to your arrival to cancel and receive a full refund.

 *Remember that all hotel arrangements are strictly between you and the hotel.
 In the event you are unable to make the program (e.g. your flight is canceled), you are responsible for calling the hotel to cancel your room reservation.

-Check-in time is 4:00 p.m. and check-out is at 11:00 a.m.
+Check-in time is 6:00 p.m. and check-out is at 11:00 a.m. for guestrooms and suites, and 10:00 a.m. for homes and condos on departure day.

 CUES has negotiated a discount when you book with Enterprise and National for this meeting.
 You can take advantage of our discounted rates by booking online using the below links.
 Be sure to reference account number OSMB44A when making all reservations.